GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/data-platform-foundations/README.md

 - least privilege principle
 - rely on service account impersonation

 The code in this example doesn't address Organization-level configurations (Organization policy, VPC-SC, centralized logs).
-We expect those to be managed by automation stages external to this script like those in [FAST](../../../fast).
+We expect those elements to be managed by automation stages external to this script like those in [FAST](../../../fast).

 ### Project structure